-Their products are used in both commercial lawn care and on many farms -- including vegetables, alfalfa, corn, and soybeans.
+Their products are used in both commercial lawn care and on many farms that grow alfalfa, corn, soybeans, and various other vegetables.

 I myself plan on switching to this holistic form of lawn care this year, as now that I’m more informed, I realize it’s just the responsible thing to do.

 I grew up on a farm and even though these products weren’t available back then, my goal was always to raise a crop and then leave the ground in better shape than when I started.